Beach days in Weymouth - Bubbablueandme

 running on the beach

-The next day was a bit drizzly on and off, so we headed to the Sealife Centre in the morning, and then to the beach in the afternoon to meet the others.
+The next day was a bit drizzly on and off, so we headed to Weymouth Sealife Centre in the morning, and then to the beach in the afternoon to meet the others.
 It turned out that the seagulls had been swooping in for food, taking a sandwich from one of the younger girl’s hands.
 I was astounded how on a packed out beach they could pick out exactly those people who were eating.

 Sand castles on Weymouth beach